coder/docs/environments/editors.md

 ## VS Code Remote SSH

-Once you've [set up SSH access to Coder](./ssh.md), you can work on projects from your local VS Code, connected to your Coder Environment for compute, etc.
+Once you've [set up SSH access to Coder](./ssh.md), you can work on projects from your local VS Code, connected to your Coder environment for compute, etc.

 1. Open VS Code locally.
 2. Make sure that you've installed [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)
    extension
-3. In VS Code's left-hand nav bar, click **Remote Explorer** and right click on an environment to connect
+3. In VS Code's left-hand nav bar, click **Remote Explorer** and right-click on an environment to connect

 ![VS Code Remote Explorer](../assets/vscode-remote-ssh-panel.png)